kmlawson/china-revolutions-mo3337/99bibliography.md

 - Kinkley, Jeffrey. *Visions of Dystopia in China’s New Historical Novels*.
 Electronic book.
 2014.
 - Kipnis, Andrew B. *Producing Guanxi: Sentiment, Self, and Subculture in a North China Village*.
 1997.
 - Kluver, Randolph.
 ‘Rhetorical Trajectories of Tiananmen Square’. *Diplomatic History* 34, no. 1 (2010): 71–94.
 [Link](https://www.jstor.org/stable/24916034).
-- Knight, Nicholas James.
-‘Mao and History: An Interpretive Essay on Some Problems in Mao Zedong’s Philosophy of History’.
-1992.
 - Knight, Nick.
 ‘Contemporary Chinese Marxism and the Marxist Tradition: Globalisation, Socialism and the Search for Ideological Coherence’. *Asian Studies Review* 30, no. 1 (1 March 2006): 19–39.
 [DOI](https://doi.org/10.1080/10357820500537039).
 - ———.
 ‘Herman Gorter and the Origins of Marxism in China’. *China Information* 19, no. 3 (1 November 2005): 381–412.
 [DOI](https://doi.org/10.1177/0920203X05058504).
 - ———. *Li Da And Marxist Philosophy In China*.
 2018.